 Leapeasy is relatively new to the rent guarantee circuit, but that doesn’t mean it can’t be a good choice for the right person.

 Like Insurent, they make a point of only partnering up with specific landlords that they service.
 However, that can mean better rates for the right person.

 The problem that many people will find with Leapeasy is their lack of transparency.
 They take each renter on a case-by-case basis.

-What we do know is that they allow people who have decent to poor credit to get help through their company as long as they have something to balance the risk out.
+What we know is that they allow people with decent to poor credit to get help through their company as long as they have something to balance the risk out.

 They are open to working with non-citizens.
 As long as you are 18 and have the right documents, they’ll be happy to look over your application to find out how they can help you.

 Rhino is yet another new guarantor startup that’s been gaining a lot of traction thanks to their low rent insurance prices.

 It's primarily known for its security deposit insurance but also provides lease guaranty services.